Nishchal-Bhat/Not_E/README.md

 - Once drawn, entities (lines, text, etc.) cannot be selected, moved, recolored, or in any way modified.
 You can only erase them.

-- In text mode, there is no cursor you can move to select or edit different characters of the text, you will have to erase and retype typos.
+- In text mode, there is no cursor you can move to select or edit different characters of the text, you will have to erase and retype typos.<br>
+Pressing Enter confirms you are done typing and prompts you to drag and position the text entity.
+To insert a new line, use Shift + Enter